jrycw/gt-django/README.md

    python manage.py runserver
    ```

-You should now see the well-rendered table displayed in your browser.
+You should now see the table displayed in your browser at http://127.0.0.1:8000.

 ![image](https://github.com/user-attachments/assets/ddccc7cd-e9db-4d31-8599-dd3e4402a910)